 In the Middle Ages Emsworth was a busy little port.
-Large quantities of wine (the drink of the upper class) were imported from Europe through Emsworth.
+Large quantities of wine (the drink of the upper class) were imported from Europe.

 Timber from the area was also exported from Emsworth in the 18th and 19th centuries.
 Coal (a very necessary commodity when everyone had a coal fire) was brought to Emsworth by sea.
 Emsworth was also known for its fishing industry especially in the oyster beds around the village.
-In the 19th century Emsworth was also known for its brewing industry.
+In the 19th century, it was also known for its brewing industry.

 The Church of St James was built in 1840 and Queen Victoria visited Emsworth in 1842.
 Queen Street is named after her.
-Then in 1847 the railway came to Emsworth. furthermore in 1854 Emsworth gained a gas supply.
-Then in the late 19th century Emsworth gained a piped water supply and sewers.
+Then in 1847, the railway came to Emsworth.
+Furthermore, in 1854 the village gained a gas supply.
+Then in the late 19th century, Emsworth gained a piped water supply and sewers.